 (n) CONTRACTOR shall recover the Tax Adjustment applicable to the 2006 Over Collected Revenue from IOCR to be collected from and after July 1, 2007.

-(o) Solid Waste Generated Outside Service Area: The calculation of the 5% limit of outside waste volume allowed under Section 8.2 of the CFL Agreement is based on the total volume of materials received at CFL prior to processing materials through the CDP (and not on the amount of residue that is disposed of as solid waste after processing).
+(o) Solid Waste Generated Outside Service Area.
+The calculation of the 5% limit of outside waste volume allowed under Section 8.2 of the CFL Agreement is based on the total volume of materials received at CFL prior to processing materials through the CDP (and not on the amount of residue that is disposed of as solid waste after processing).

-18.4 Phase Two Capital Investment
+18.4 Phase Two Capital Investment.

 Phase Two CDP.
-As stated in one or more prior amendments of this Agreement, the Parties have planned that CONTRACTOR will develop a second phase of the CDP project to relocate the initial phase CDP (which is a temporary facility located on property that will be required for LANDFILL expansion) to a permanent facility at CFL and to expand the capabilities of the CDP and further reduce disposal at CFL.
+As stated in one or more prior amendments to the Original Agreement, the Parties have planned that CONTRACTOR will develop a second phase of the CDP project to relocate the initial phase CDP (which is a temporary facility located on property that will be required for LANDFILL expansion) to a permanent facility at CFL and to expand the capabilities of the CDP and further reduce disposal at CFL.
 The second phase of the CDP (“Phase Two”) shall not commence until the AGENCY and CONTRACTOR agree on the Phase Two plans and costs including all improvements necessary to mitigate the impacts of the development of the CDP on CFL.
-IOCR for the purpose of Phase Two CDP funding shall be placed within a segregated account by the CONTRACTOR that is acceptable to the AGENCY’S auditor and that is in compliance with Section 5.14 of this Agreement.
+IOCR for the purpose of Phase Two CDP funding shall be placed within a segregated account by the CONTRACTOR that is acceptable to the AGENCY’S auditor and that is in compliance with Section 5.14 of the AGREEMENT.

 18.5 Funding for Phase Two.

 (a) Context.
-AGENCY and CONTRACTOR agree to implement the CDP for the purpose of reducing the volume of material disposed of at CFL and agree that IOCR, if any, as may be approved by the Board shall be used as directed by the AGENCY provided that the AGENCY shall in no event require CONTRACTOR to invest IOCR where CONTRACTOR will not be entitled to recover its tax depreciation from its investment.
+AGENCY and CONTRACTOR agree to implement the CDP for the purpose of reducing the volume of material disposed of at CFL and agree that IOCR, if any, as may be approved by the AGENCY Board of Directors shall be used as directed by the AGENCY provided that the AGENCY shall in no event require CONTRACTOR to invest IOCR where CONTRACTOR will not be entitled to recover its tax depreciation from its investment.

 No interest on CDP capital costs.
 CONTRACTOR agrees that, to the extent of its use of IOCR for the design, permitting, construction and equipping of the CDP, CONTRACTOR will not be entitled to recover interest on the amounts so loaned for the CDP.